sarah-antillia/Tensorflow-EfficientDet-Finetuing-Model/projects/realistic_roadsings/JP_RoadSigns_90classes/README.md

 <br>
 <h3>1.
 Download TFRecord dataset</h3>
-If you would like to train and evalute JP-RoadSigns EfficientDet Model by yourself, please download the latest TFRecord_Japanese-RoadSigns-90classes_V7.1 dataset from
+If you would like to train and evaluate JP-RoadSigns EfficientDet Model by yourself, please download the latest TFRecord_Japanese-RoadSigns-90classes_V7.1 dataset from
 <a href="https://drive.google.com/file/d/1eDDZaQsFCKfNSu_Ciuq5E4wA7ymDj2Ei/view?usp=sharing">TFRecord_Japanese-RoadSigns-90classes_V7.1.zip</a>